 - You're using one of the supported Daz character base classes (Genesis, Genesis2, Genesis3, Dragon, Emotiguy)

 - You have imported your model into Unity first to verify that unity has not split the mesh because it exceeds Unity's vertex limit.
 You can verify the BlendShape are intact by adding the character to a scene, and checking the Unity SkinnedMeshRenderer component to verify the BlendShapes are still listed.

-02/09/2016 - Requires SALSA with RandomEyes 1.4.0 or above.
+10/22/2017 - Requires SALSA with RandomEyes 1.5.1 or above.
 1-Click setup.
 Support for Genesis, Genesis 2, Genesis 3, Dragon, and Emotiguy character classes.
-MCS support has been removed from this package (it now has it's own workflow).
+Moved component menus to better organize for future releases.

 Daz Character Export Instructions

 - Export your model by selecting [File] -> [Export].